-The following table provides a comparison of the information published by the ATO for the Downer Tax Consolidated Group and the Spotless Tax Consolidated Group against information contained in Downer's 2020 Annual Report.
+The following table provides a comparison of the information published by the ATO for the Downer Tax Consolidated Group against information contained in Downer's 2021 Annual Report.

-2020 ATO published information 2020 Annual Explanation 2020 Downer Downer Spotless Total Income 7,468,696,584 2,518,918,714 12,768,100,000 The total income published by the ATO is based on the lodged income tax return for each tax consolidated group for the year ended 30 June 2020, which only includes the resul of the Australian entities.
-The income in the Annual Report includes income of New Zealand ar other overseas jurisdictions.
+2021 ATO Published Information 2021 Annual Report Explanation Total Income 9,199,064,149 11,610,500,000 ٠ The total income published by the ATO is based on the lodged income tax return for the Downer Tax Consolidated Group which only includes the results of the Australian entities. • The income in the Annual Report includes income of New Zealand and other overseas jurisdictions.
 This comprises 'Total revenue and other income', 'Share of net profit of joint ventures and associates' and 'Finance income' in the Annual Report.
-Taxable Income (book loss before tax as comparative) - - (153,300,000) The taxable income published by th ATO is the accounting profit for eact tax consolidated group adjusted for the following material tax adjustments: Tax timing differences Recoupment of carried-forward capital losses.
-The loss in the Annual Report is the consolidated loss for Downer which includes the results of New Zealand and other overseas jurisdictions.

-2020 ATO published information ed information 2020 Annual Funlanation 2020 - Downer Spotless Report Explanation Tax payable (income tax paid (per cash flow statement) as comparative) - - 57,900,000 The Australian tax payable published by the ATO for each tax consolidated group is nil due to each consolidated group being in a book loss and tax loss position for the 2020 year.
-Income tax paid per the Cash Flow Statement in the Annual Report includes both Downer's and Spotless' global tax payments primarily relating to Australia of \$27.1 million and other overseas jurisdictions of \$30.8 million.
+Taxable Income (book loss 6,060,701 229,900,000 ٠ The taxable income published by the ATO is the accounting profit for each tax consolidated group adjusted for the following material tax adjustments: before tax as Tax timing differences comparative) Recoupment of carried-forward capital losses. i The profit in the Annual Report is the consolidated profit for Downer which includes the results of New Zealand and other overseas jurisdictions.
+Tax payable (income tax paid (per cash flow - 19,900,000 ٠ The Australian tax payable published by the ATO for the Downer Tax Consolidated Group is nil due to the utilisation of carried forward tax losses against taxable income in the 2021 year. statement) as comparative) Income tax paid per the Cash Flow Statement in the Annual Report includes both Downer's and Spotless' global tax payments primarily relating to Australia of \$2.1 million refund and other overseas jurisdictions of \$22.0 million.